How Do Squirrels Get in My Attic? | Critter Control Dallas

 Making sure tree branches are cut will lessen a squirrel’s access to the roof, while chimney caps help keep squirrels out of the chimney as well as any other wildlife such as birds, bats, and raccoons.

 If you have bird feeders in your yard that squirrels eat from, try buying ones that don’t drop seeds on the ground.
 You can also try putting cayenne pepper on the bird feed.
 Birds won’t notice the difference, but the squirrels will.
 Making an effort to deter squirrels from being in your yard, can help prevent them from making your attic their home.
-Contact us on the web or call us at 817-222-1101 to schedule a free consultation.

 Get them out.